wdawson/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 }
 ```

 The only thing left to do create a login page.
-I’m actually going to create a simple SPA app with a single `index.html` file.
+I'm actually going to create a simple SPA app with a single `index.html` file.
 This page will load the widget configuration from `/api/signInConfig`, prompt the user to login, and then display the results from a call to `/api/message`.
-I’m not going to dig into the contents of the HTML, if you are interested you should be able to follow the comments.
+I'm not going to dig into the contents of the HTML, if you are interested you should be able to follow the comments.

 ```html
 <!doctype html>